nansencenter/NERSC-HYCOM-CICE/hycom/MSCPROGS/src/Tides_FES2004/nersc_src/README.md

-KAL 20161215

-The main routine here for nersc-hycom-cice is the fes2hycnc.c routine.
+The main routine here for nersc-hycom-cice is the fes2004hycom.c routine.
 This routine will read FES2004 data, calculate tides and write tidal elevation to a netcdf file. so, output is tidal timeseries, not constituents....

 Run like this
-   fes2hycnc 1.0 1.25 1.5 1.75 ....
+   fes2004hycom 1.0 1.25 1.5 1.75 ....

 Input is time in days since 1950-01-01 00:00:00 UTC.

-fes2hycnc reads the time info, and it will also read  regional.grid and regional.depth files to get the locations where tidal input is needed (these need to be present in your working directory).
+fes2004hycom reads the time info, and it will also read  regional.grid and regional.depth files to get the locations where tidal input is needed (these need to be present in your working directory).